The Office of Public Safety and Emergency Management

 staffed by a trained public safety professional at all times and

 can be reached by calling (607) 274-3333 or extension 3333 from an

-OPS is a full service public safety provider with responsibility for campus safety, campus crime awareness and campus crime prevention and education.
-OPS Officers are a well trained team inclusive of uniformed campus police officers and state-certified security officers.
-In addition to Patrol and Security operations (to include Investigations), OPS is comprised of Parking Services, Environmental Health and Safety, and Student Auxiliary Safety Patrol (SASP).
-OPS officers patrol the campus on foot and by vehicle, responding to calls for service received, whether criminal or non-criminal in nature, both on and immediately near the campus.
-OPS areas of responsibility include:
+We are responsible the safety of the campus, crime awareness, prevention, and education.
+Public Safety members are a well trained team inclusive of uniformed campus police officers and state-certified security officers.
+In addition to Patrol and Security operations, the office is comprised of Parking Services, Environmental Health & Safety, and Student Auxiliary Safety Patrol (SASP).
+Some areas of responsibility include:

 - Emergency response